hpp2334/ease-music-player/README.md

 # Ease Music Player

-Ease Music Player is an lightweight music player, written in rust and flutter.
+Ease Music Player is a lightweight music player, written in rust and flutter.

 Features
 ----